Updated: Jan 11

 toasted sourdough, tortillas, or naan

 In a large saucepan over medium/low heat, saute onions in olive oil for about 5 minutes, until onions are translucent.
-If you're adding chopped peppers or other vegetables, add them now, and saute until the vegetables are tender.
+If you're adding chopped peppers or other vegetables, add them now, and saute over medium heat until the vegetables are tender.
 Add garlic and ginger, stirring well to prevent the garlic from sticking and burning.
-Add a few large pinches of salt, coriander, curry powder, turmeric, and chili flakes, plus another drizzle of olive oil to help the spices coat everything.
+Add a few large pinches of salt, coriander, cumin, curry powder if using, turmeric, and chili flakes, plus another drizzle of olive oil to help the spices coat everything.
 Cook over low heat for another minute, until the spices are sizzling and fragrant.
+Stir frequently to ensure nothing burns.

 Add canned tomatoes, including the juice in the can, using your hands to crush each tomato into small pieces.
 Stir the bottom of the pot well to release any stuck spices, the tomato juice will help with this.
 Season with salt to taste.
 Add drained beans if using.
-Lid the pot and simmer for about 15 minutes, stirring occasionally, then add coconut cream skimmed from a can of full fat coconut milk, or heavy cream.
+Simmer for about 15 minutes over medium heat, stirring occasionally.
+This simmering period is important, as it allows the sauce to thicken nicely, which will help support the eggs when you add them later.
+After about 15 minutes of simmering, add coconut cream skimmed from a can of full fat coconut milk (save the liquid at the bottom of the can for another use), or heavy cream.

 If you're serving the shakshuka with eggs, simply crack however many eggs you'd like right on top of the simmering shakshuka, leaving an inch or so of space between eggs.
 Continue simmering over low heat, with a lid on, for a couple minutes, checking the firmness of the whites and yolks frequently.
-When the eggs are cooked to your liking, scoop the shakshuka into bowls, scatter fresh herbs on top, add crumbled feta if desired, and squeeze a little lemon or lime juice on each bowl.
-Serve with plenty of toasted, buttered bread, or a warmed flatbread.
+Because the eggs will continue to cook even after you remove the skillet from the stove, err on the side of cooking the eggs a touch less than you normally would.
+When the eggs are cooked to your liking, scoop the shakshuka into bowls, scatter fresh herbs on top, and add crumbled feta if desired.
+Serve with plenty of toasted, buttered bread, or a warmed, buttered flatbread.